SOFTENG 770 : Capstone Project

 Other Information

-Attendance is required at ten of the lab sessions, as these involve meeting with your team's mentor.
-As there are twelve lab sessions, this allows you to miss two lab sessions without penalty.
-If you must miss more than two meetings then you will need to inform the course coordinator as soon as possible.
+Attendance is required at ten lab sessions, as these involve meeting with your team's mentor.
+If you must miss any meetings then you will need to inform the course coordinator as soon as possible.

 Academic Integrity